The 2019 Trip Leader Application deadline has passed. Applications for GOALS 2020 will be available in early 2020.

-GOALS – Girls’ Outdoor Adventure in Leadership and Science – is a free summer science program for high school students to learn science hands-on while backpacking through Sequoia National Park.
-During the two-week immersive program led by UC Davis and National Park scientists, GOALS scholars learn how to design and conduct field-based scientific experiments while developing leadership and outdoor skills.
-GOALS is an opportunity for people who have had that experience of walking into a classroom, a lab, or an outdoor space and finding that no one else looked like them.
-GOALS was created to increase opportunities for high school students who are from backgrounds traditionally underrepresented in STEM (Science, Technology, Engineering and Math).
-For our trip leaders, scholars, and mentors, we particularly encourage people of color, trans, nonbinary, genderqueer, and LGBTQ+ people to apply.
+GOALS – Girls’ Outdoor Adventure in Leadership and Science – is a free summer program for high school students to learn science hands-on while backpacking through Sequoia National Park.
+During the two-week immersive program led by UC Davis and National Park scientists, GOALS participants learn how to design and conduct field-based scientific experiments while developing leadership and outdoor skills.
+Our student scholars – girls and gender expansive youth, primarily people of color – have likely had the experience of walking into a classroom, a lab, or an outdoor space where no one else looked like them.

-- Work as a team of leaders to guide 6-10 high school students through the backcountry of Sequoia/Kings Canyon National Parks from July 13 – July 28, 2019 (itinerary will be provided)
+- Work in a team of leaders to guide 10 high school students in Sequoia/Kings Canyon National Parks (itinerary and curriculum will be provided)

 - Lead lessons and activities to teach scientific, leadership, outdoor skills, and environmental stewardship content throughout the program (curriculum materials will be provided)

-- Lead the students in citizen science data collection projects and assist the students in developing small independent research projects
+- Lead students in citizen science data collection projects and assist students in developing small independent research projects

 - Foster a supportive, welcoming, and inclusive learning environment for students of diverse backgrounds and experiences who may be new to the outdoors